-It is very important that you use the storage bag to restrain the cargo panels during driving.
+Always use the storage bag to store the cargo panels during driving.

-Before storing the cargo panels, be sure that the latches are in the closed (locked) position.
-The latches are in the closed (locked) position when they are parallel to the front and back edge of the panel.
+Before storing the cargo panels, be sure that the latches are in the locked position.
+The latches are in the locked position when they are parallel to the front and back edge of the panel.

-Use the art and following instructions for the proper storage sequence and location for each panel:
+Use the following instructions for the proper storage sequence and location for each panel: